thegetty/quire-docs/content/guide/text.md

 [Link Text](http://www.linkadress.com)

 - dashes make
   - a list with
   - bullets

+* asterisks make
+  * a list with
+      * bullets

 1. numbers make
 2. a list with
 3. numbers
 ```
+Indented dashes and asterisks create sub bullets in a bulleted list.

 Writing in Markdown should be thought of as giving your content structure, not style.
 By design, and through the stylesheets in the project theme, a list or a blockquote might look different from theme to theme, or even from format to format.